MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

-# Github SSH access
+# GitHub SSH access
-> How to setup your machine and Github profile to allow access by SSH
+> How to setup your machine and GitHub profile to allow access by SSH

+How to setup SSH on your machine from scratch and configure SSH access on your GitHub account

 ## Why

 If you setup GitHub SSH access, then you can clone, push or pull using an SSH repo URL.
-Note the URL does not start with `https`.
+Note the URL does not start with `https`, unlike the usual **HTTP(* accesd method, which is less secure.

 e.g.